Did you know that dental disease is found in 4 out of 5 pets over the age of 3?

 Many dogs and cats require dental work to be carried out under anaesthesia.
 This is because they would not tolerate work done whilst they were conscious like you or I. The majority of dogs would benefit from scale and polish of their teeth.
 This will result in the teeth lasting longer and your pet being more comfortable.
 If teeth in your pet are painful and loose then often the best option is to remove them.

 We offer nurse clinics, where a nurse can show you how to brush your pet's teeth and discuss all aspects of oral hygiene.
 The nurse can also discuss whether further dental work would benefit your pet and be more than happy to discuss an estimate.
-This is £15 or £7.50 if you are a member of Pet Health Club.
+This is free for all clients.